osisoft/EdgeCmd-Docs/V1.2/Configuration/configure-an-adapter-or-eds-with-commands.md

 ### Add or change data selection items containing single quotes

-Linux only: The following TextParser-based adapters might require the value of data selection items that contain single quotes to be wrapped in single quotes and escaped with a backslash.
+Linux only: The following TextParser-based adapters might require the value of data selection items that contain single quotes to be wrapped in single quotes and escaped with a backslash. <!-- Does this entire section only apply to Linux?
+Seems unclear.
+Are we allowed to add "Linux only:" in the header for this section?
+Also, the sentence is pretty awkward.
+How about, "For the following TextParser-based adapters, you must wrap the value of data selection items that contain single quotes within single quotes and escape those single quotes with a backslash:">

 - PI Adapter for Structured Data Files
 - PI Adapter for MQTT